jncc/catalog/app/import/README.md

 The `importer.py` file included here allows a user to mass import a json file formatted source into a running catalog instance that has write permissions to its database tables.

-Currently the importer requires a local postgis instance to do some general fixes to imported polygons, I would recommend using a [bigsql pgc](https://www.openscg.com/bigsql/docs/pgcli/pgcli/) instance to run against rather than a remote live database in this case.
-This should be coded out in future iterations but for now it was the most expedient way of fixing a number of polygon issues commonly come accross.

 ## Installing requirements